Nathaniel Bagshaw Ward: Ward and the Wardian case

 He attempted to make a greenhouse at the Clapham garden on the principle of the Wardian case.
-This was however critiqued by John Lindley in the Gardeners' Chronicle, who wrote that "when it is opened and shut from day to day, it has no more right to the name [of Wardian case] than a common greenhouse".
+This was however criticised by John Lindley in the Gardeners' Chronicle, who wrote that "when it is opened and shut from day to day, it has no more right to the name [of Wardian case] than a common greenhouse".
 Lindley also wrote saying that Ward had an inordinate vanity and a desire to be "recognised [as] a second Newton".

 Dr Ward delivered a lecture on his discovery of a way to preserve plants in 1854 to the Royal Society at the Chelsea Physic Garden.
 He also worked on microscopy and helped in the development of the Chelsea Physic Garden as a member of the board.
 He was elected a fellow of the Royal Society in 1852.

 Nathaniel Bagshaw Ward died at St Leonards in Sussex and is buried in an unmarked grave in West Norwood Cemetery.

 He was honoured in 1837, when botanists William Henry Harvey and William Jackson Hooker named a species of moss from South Africa after him, Wardia.